 So here, we’ll talk about what software you’ll need in order to connect to your web server using FTP, what info you’ll need, and then I’ll walk you through the process, step-by-step, to connect to your website using FTP.

-By the end of this tutorial, you’ll have a firm grasp on what FTP is and how it works, and you’ll have an FTP application installed installed on your computer and connected to your business’s website.
+By the end of this tutorial, you’ll have a firm grasp on what FTP is and how it works, and you’ll have an FTP application installed on your computer and connected to your online project or business’s website.

-When running a business online, you and I will have several ways to access our live website and the files that are stored on our web server.
-For example, we can access our site’s files using our web host’s cPanel interface.
+When running a business online, or any kind of online venture or project, we have several ways to access our live website and the files that are stored on our web server.
+For example, we can access our site’s files using our web host’s cPanel interface (this is possible if you’re using a host like Web Hosting Hub or SiteGround).
 Or, if we’re running a WordPress website, we can access some of our site files using the WordPress admin dashboard.
-But the most direct way to gain access to our site files, and any other files on our web server, is to use FTP.
+But the most direct way to gain access to our site files, as mentioned above, is to use FTP.

 Think of FTP as opening a two-way street between your computer and your web server.
 You can either send files from your computer to your web server (uploading), or you can pull files from your web server down to your computer (downloading).
 There are lots of scenarios where you’d want to either pull files down from your website or upload new ones—and FTP makes this process a breeze.